 3. You can’t write in it.

-Writing in a book contributes to authoring that book.
-We’ve established that authorship is ownership, and that book is already owned.
-If you were to record additional spells in that book, you would own it too, and that would violate the first rule of spell book ownership: your book contains the number of spells your character is capable of memorizing, so owning a second book of spells would exceed that number.
+If you were to record additional spells in a captured spell book, you would become an author and therefore its owner.
+That would violate the first rule of spell book ownership: your book contains exactly the number of spells your character is capable of memorizing.
+Authoring (and thereby owning) a second book of spells would mean your book(s) contain more spells than you are capable of memorizing.

 4. You can memorize from it.

-If you’re a 3rd level Elf, you can memorize exactly 3 spells.
-(1/1/2).
+If you’re a 3rd level Elf, you can memorize exactly 3 spells, so your book can contain exactly 3 spells.

-The spell book of your now-dead 3rd level MU companion also contains 3 spells (1/1/2).
+The spell book of your now-dead 3rd level MU companion also contains 3 spells, and can only ever contain 3 spells; exactly the number its owner was capable of memorizing.

 5. You can’t copy from it for free

-The game tells us there are only two ways to add spells to your book: Magical research at 1000gp/2w per spell level, or mentorship.
+The game tells us there are only two ways to add spells to your own book: Magical research at 1000gp/2w per spell level, or mentorship.
 If we take that at face value, there’s no shortcut to writing new spells into your book.
 It costs time and money to copy it yourself, or you get help from your mentor.

 I know copying a spell from a captured book might seem wastefully redundant, but to reduce the encumbrance of adventuring with a set of encyclopedias strapped to one’s back, the caster might find it pragmatically expeditious to record the “best of” in their own book.